Breakfast-for-Pigeons/Unicorn-HAT/README.md

 The program header in 1 of 7 randomly selected colors.

 # Pibow Candy
 Contains programs using only the pastel colors of the Pibow Candy case.
 Choose which individual ones you like, or get a taste of all of them with the pibow_candy_demo.py program.
+The colors can easily be changed if you like the programs but don't like the colors.
+These programs are written in Python 3.